-Analysis of clinical breast images reconstructed from simultaneous acquisitions of reflection and transmission data are presented for the first time.
+Analyses of clinical breast images reconstructed from simultaneous acquisitions of reflection and transmission data are presented.
 These results indicate that operator-independent whole-breast imaging and the detection of cancerous breast masses are feasible using ultrasound tomography techniques.
-Our techniques successfully demonstrated tomographic imaging of breast architecture using reflection and transmission imaging modes.
+Our techniques successfully demonstrate tomographic imaging of breast architecture using reflection and transmission imaging modes.
 The ability to image the entire volume of the breast is also demonstrated.
 Reflection, sound speed, and attenuation imaging of breast masses are demonstrated in vivo.
 Future studies will focus on quantifying the sensitivity and specificity of our approach relative to conventional ultrasound and mammography.